 Real User Story

-In the video below, one of our website testers, Devin, shares his experience and discusses why website accessibility is important to him.
+In the video below, one of our website testers, Devin, who was born with Bilateral Optic Nerve Hyperplasia, shares his experience and discusses why website accessibility is important to him.

 Devin: It’s so great that Equalize Digital is bringing us forward out of the stone ages.
 My name is Devin Gutierrez.
 I’m a 21 year old tech-enthusiast, musician.
 I was born with, it’s called Bilateral Optic Nerve Hyperplasia, which is a condition of the optic nerve that causes them to be underdeveloped.
 I use a screen reader that takes all the important information from a computer screen and sends it out in either Braille or computer generated speech.